Report finds another undisclosed ballistic missile site in North Korea

 The school not only educates Strategic Rocket Forces officers, but it may also conduct research on "ballistic missile design and operation," the report says.
 Satellite photos show buildings suspected to hold barracks and classrooms, vehicle storage facilities, and an entrance to an underground facility.

-South Korean President Moon Jae-in said last week that North Korean leader Kim Jong-Un’s recent visit to China was proof a second meeting between President Donald Trump and the North Korean leader was in the works.

-Cha, a former National Security Council official focused on Asian Affairs, agreed that the trip to Beijing was a sign Kim Jong-Un is readying for the next meeting.
+Cha, a former National Security Council official focused on Asian affairs, agreed that the trip to Beijing was a sign Kim is readying for the next meeting.

 The Trump administration tapped Cha as ambassador to South Korea, but his nomination was withdrawn in early 2018 because of policy disagreements.

-On Sunday President Trump tweeted about a possible second summit, saying he is "looking forward to meeting with Chairman Kim at the end of February!"
+On Sunday, Trump tweeted about a possible second summit, saying he is "looking forward to meeting with Chairman Kim at the end of February!"
 Trump also wrote, "The Media is not giving us credit for the tremendous progress we have made with North Korea."

-But a former senior U.S. official briefed on the current negotiations says administration officials and America's allies in the region are nervous that Trump will give up a lot without getting much, if anything, during the upcoming summit with Kim Jong-Un.
-Those concerns have escalated since Trump's Syria announcement on troop withdrawal after speaking with President Erdogan of Turkey.
+But a former senior U.S. official briefed on the current negotiations says administration officials and America's allies in the region are nervous that Trump will give up a lot without getting much, if anything, during the upcoming summit with Kim.
+Those concerns have escalated since Trump's Syria announcement on troop withdrawal after speaking with President Recep Tayyip Erdogan of Turkey.
 Japanese officials in particular are "extremely nervous."

 "They’re incredibly uncomfortable," the former official said.